karlospn/mytechramblings-site-source-code/content/posts/deploy-az-resources-when-not-available-on-azurerm.md

 }
 ```

-# **Example 2: Update an existing Azure Storage Account to enable SFTP support**
+# **Example 2:  Enable SFTP support on an existing Azure Storage Account**

-This is an example that shows how you can update an existing resource without using the AzureRM Terraform provider.
+This is an example that shows how to update an existing resource without using the AzureRM Terraform provider.

 To be more precise we're going to enable the [SFTP support for Azure Blob Storage](https://learn.microsoft.com/en-us/azure/storage/blobs/secure-file-transfer-protocol-support) on an existing Azure Storage Account.